bashnota/bashnota/README.md

 ### 🤖 AI Assistance
 - **AI Assistant**: Get help with writing, research, and code
-- **VIBE System**: Virtual Intelligence for Better Efficiency with task-based workflows
 - **Multiple AI Providers**: Support for various AI models
 - **Context-Aware**: AI that understands your notes and preferences